Jictyvoo/v_html/docs/README.md

 ## To-do

-* Improve default search in dom
+* Finish XPath search
 * Finish dom test
-* Add in btree info about who's the parent of the current node
 * Fix parser with github html (have some weird things, dom is incorrect while removing things from it)
 * In other branch, try to use add_child with tag address
 * Maybe more

 ### Need verification

-* None for now
+* Add in btree info about who's the parent of the current node

 ## Done